-Total Operating Profit Over 8 Years: $7,550,000
+Total Operating Profit Over 10 Years: $10,000,000

-Percentage Return If Not Sold: 302% ($7,550,000 / $2,500,000 investment).
+Percentage Return If Not Sold: 400% ($10,000,000 / $2,500,000 investment).
 Not bad!
 The owner will continue to make $1,000,000+ a year in cash flow.

-But because valuations for online media properties have increased by 122% since 2010, the buyer can now turn around and sell his $1,000,000 a year operating profit business for $8,000,000 based on a 8X multiple instead of a 3.6 multiple.
+But because valuations for online media properties have increased by 100% since 2010, the buyer can now turn around and sell his $1,000,000 a year operating profit business for $7,200,000 based on a 7.2X multiple instead of a 3.6 multiple.

-Total Return After Sale: $15,550,000, or 622% ($7,550,000 operating profits + $8,000,000 sale price = $15,550,000 / $2,500,000).
+Total Return After Sale: 680%. $10,000,000 operating profits + $7,200,000 sale price = $17,000,000 divided by $2,500,000 purchase price = 680%.

 Now imagine if the business grew operating profits to $2,000,000 before selling, instead of keeping operating profits flat for all 10 years.
-We’re talking over a $20,000,000+ return from a nice little lifestyle business.
-Compared to the measly $2,500,000, we now have some REAL F YOU money.
+We’re talking a total return of over $30,000,000 from a nice little lifestyle business.

-Don’t Be Tempted By Short Term Gains
+Don’t Be Tempted By Short-Term Gains

 Now obviously an investor might be stupid enough to drive a newly acquired business into the ground.
 But most people who spend $2,500,000 have enough smarts to make sure they hold operating profits at least flat to reach their base case payback period.

-Profits + Equity = Next Level Wealth
+Profits + Equity = Next-Level Wealth

 There’s a reason why so many of today’s wealthiest people are entrepreneurs.
 Not only do they create businesses that generate revenue, they also own equity that can be sold for multiples of annual revenue or earnings.
-Most day jobbers are not building equity.
-When it’s time to go, they are left with nothing because they are no longer contributing their time.
-There is no leverage in being a laborer.

 I encourage everybody to build a business that also grows a strong brand.
 I’m talking about many types of businesses, not just a website business.
 With a strong brand, you can pivot more easily as the world changes.
 With a strong brand, you can command higher prices and take more marketshare.